Knee surgery and sports traumatology

 Knee Surgery and Sports Traumatology

-As the specialists for the knee joint, we are part of a long tradition of sports clinics and have an extraordinary wealth of experience in the comprehensive treatment of the knee joint from adolescence to old age.
+As specialists for the knee joint, we are part of a long tradition of sports clinics and have an extraordinary wealth of experience in the comprehensive treatment of the knee joint from adolescence to old age.

 • arthroscopic and open knee surgery

-• anterior and posterior cruciate ligament surgery
+• Anterior and posterior cruciate ligament operations

-• surgical treatment of the unstable patella
+• Surgical treatment of unstable kneecaps

-• joint-preserving orthopedic operations
+• joint-preserving orthopaedic operations

 • leg axis corrections

-• differentiated cartilage treatments (cartilage/bone transplants,
+• Differentiated cartilage treatments (cartilage/bone transplants,

 • cartilage cell transplants, microfracturing, abrasion arthroplasty)